officiallysoha-codes/ecommerce-platform/README.md

 ## 🐙 How to Push to GitHub

-1. Create a new empty repository on [github.com](https://github.com/new) named `greenzet-ecommerce`.
+1. Create a new empty repository on [github.com](https://github.com/new) named `FreshCart-ecommerce`.
 2. Run these commands inside the project root folder:

 ```bash